IRP 15

 Candidates profile

-• Scientific interest, dedication to research and career goal to work in physical science research
+• Scientific interest, dedication to research and career goal to work in food sector

 • Appreciation for interdisciplinarity and proactive drive to collaborate across fields